Bh67tablet/configWindowsFirewallPowershell/README.md

 # why
 Microsoft update and add powershell rules with every update

+does it make windows a little more secure?

 # automatic config windows Firewall with Powershell
 ![Firewall Profile ](FirewallProfile.jpg)
 ## setup